zaltiparmakov/json2html/README.md

-# json2html
+# JSON2HTML
-JSON 2 HTML parser
+JSON 2 HTML parser.
+This project is made for fun, to try building engine to parse JSON into HTML pages.